Quantifying Membership Privacy via Information Leakage: Introduction

 \item \textbf{Proving the privacy-accuracy synergy in PATE.} We show that the entrywise information leakage of the aggregation mechanism in PATE (i.e., the Report-Noisy-Max mechanism) is \textit{Schur-concave}~\cite{marshall1979inequalities, jorswieck2007majorization} when the injected noise has a \textit{log-concave}~\cite{bagnoli2005log, an1997log} probability density.
 As we will see, this implies that increased consensus among teachers lowers the privacy cost of labelling a query.
 Note that many commonly used probability distributions including the Laplace and Gaussian distributions are log-concave rendering this result fairly general.

-\item \textbf{Deriving membership privacy guarantees for PATE with Laplace noise.} We derive upper bounds on the entrywise information leakage when the noise injected in the aggregation mechanism has Laplace distribution. \end{enumerate}
+\item \textbf{Deriving membership privacy guarantees for PATE with Laplace noise.} We derive upper bounds on the entrywise information leakage when the noise injected in the aggregation mechanism has Laplace distribution.
+We present two types of bounds: a data-independent bound, which holds uniformly for all training datasets and is tight in the sense that the bound holds with equality when the information leakage is maximized.
+Our other bound is data-dependent in that it depends on the training data through the teachers' predictions.
+The data-dependent bound can be tighter than the data-independent bound when there is a large consensus among the teachers in predicting the label of a query. \end{enumerate}